parasuramivln/PDC-support-web/software-docs/docs/abaqus/index.md

 ```

 Note that this script does not include all the arguments that you can supply to Abaqus, but you should add/modify the script to suit your needs.
-You can copy this script to your home directory at PDC and save it as `abaqus_run.sh`
+You can copy this script to a directory of choice at PDC and save it as `abaqus_run.sh` for example.
 ```
 sbatch abaqus_run.sh
 ```